 In other companies, local managers provide better oversight because they are more intimately aware of the daily goings-on of individual drivers.
 This knowledge enables them to confirm drivers are fueling the correct vehicle where and when they should.
 In contrast, a corporate employee may lack this detailed information and fail to notice suspicious activity.

 You may also find that a blend of corporate and regional oversight is best for your business.
-Regional managers can review the fueling details of drivers that report to them, while corporate managers look at the bigger picture of your company’s fuel spend.
-This dual oversight approach is often the most effective means of reducing fuel card fraud and unauthorized purchases.
+Regional managers can review the transactions of drivers that report to them, while corporate managers look at the bigger picture of your company’s fuel spend.
+This dual oversight approach is often the most effective means of reducing fraud and unauthorized purchases.

 Track Every Gallon of Fuel